On the functoriality of the space of equivariant smooth $h$-cobordisms: Introduction

-In \autoref{prelims}, we establish and collect the necessary results about $G$-manifolds with corners.
 In \autoref{pseudosection}, we describe the polar stabilization of pseudoisotopies.
-Even though our focus in this paper is on $h$-cobordisms, it is easiest to start with pseudoisotopies, because the technical lemmas we prove for pseudoisotopies are needed when stabilizing $h$-cobordisms.
+Athough the main focus of this paper is $h$-cobordisms, it is easiest to start with pseudoisotopies.
+Several technical lemmas in \autoref{pseudosection} are used again in \autoref{hcobsection}.

-In \autoref{hcobsection}, we define the space of equivariant $h$-cobordisms on a smooth $G$-manifold with corners $M$.
-We also show that adding collars and mirror structure does not change the homotopy type of this space.
+In \autoref{hcobsection}, we define a space of equivariant $h$-cobordisms on a smooth $G$-manifold with corners $M$.
+We also consider variants of this space in which the cobordisms are equipped with collars or mirror structures, and we show that these have the same homotopy type.

 In \autoref{sec:stab}, we define the polar stabilization of smooth $h$-cobordisms.
 The construction of the smooth structure on this stabilization, and the proof that successive stabilizations give compatible smooth structures, form the technical core of the paper.
-As mentioned in the introduction, this requires choosing ``mirror structure'' on each cobordism, and the structure of a ``round bundle'' on the tubular neighborhoods.
+As mentioned in the introduction, this requires using cobordisms that are equipped with ``mirror structures'', and using tubular neighborhoods that are equipped with ``round bundle'' structures.

 In \autoref{infinitysec}, we recall the notion of a left fibration of Segal spaces, following \cite{pedro,nima}.
 We then construct the map of simplicial categories \eqref{intro_left_fibration} and take the associated left fibration, whose fibers are the $h$-cobordism spaces.

-Lastly, in \autoref{hcobspacesec}, we stabilize the equivariant $h$-cobordism space with respect to all $G$-representations, and extend the resulting functor from smooth $G$-manifolds to all $G$-CW complexes.
+Lastly, in \autoref{hcobspacesec}, we stabilize the equivariant $h$-cobordism space with respect to all $G$-representations, and we extend the resulting functor from smooth $G$-manifolds to $G$-CW spaces.